CS-433/ml-project-2-m-m-ms_/README.md

 ### For Non-Deep Learning Denoisers:
 1. Run the Python script `run.py` or the Jupyter notebook `run.ipynb`.
-2. Specify the `denoiser_name` parameter to select a denoising method.
+2. Specify the `denoiser_name` to select a denoising method and its tunable values in `PARAMETER_RANGES` .
 3. After denoising is complete:
    - A `.csv` file containing metrics is saved in `data/output/<denoiser_name>/`.
    - The denoised images are stored in `data/processed/<denoiser_name>/`.